owncloud-archive/documentation/admin_manual/configuration/server/security/ransomeware-protection.rst

 Requirements
 ~~~~~~~~~~~~

-#. **Ransomware Protection.** Records the move operations so that it can revert them in the case of an attack.
-Other operations are revertible using ownCloud's existing database tables.
+#. **Ransomware Protection.** Ransomware protection needs to be in operation before an attack occurs, as it needs to record file operations to be able to revert them, in case of an attack.
 #. **ownCloud Versions App.** Required to restore older file versions.
 The capabilities of Ransomware Protection depend on its configuration regarding version retention.
 #. **ownCloud Trash Bin App.** Required to restore deleted files.
-The capabilities of Ransomware Protection depend on its configuration regarding file deletion.
+The capabilities of Ransomware Protection depend on its configuration regarding trash bin retention.

 Limitations
 ~~~~~~~~~~~